 12.28.1 The letter of offer of appointment for other than Post-Doctoral Visitors from the Dean/University Librarian or designate to the prospective appointee shall set out the nature of the position being offered, including, to the degree possible, a job description covering the initial year of employment, and, where applicable, any special requirements that may be applied in determining the future movement of the appointee from pre-candidacy to candidacy and his/her application for tenure/continuing appointment or promotion (such as the completion of a degree or research in progress).
 Letters of offer shall stipulate whether or not the initial salary offer includes or specifically excludes any additional increments already negotiated or yet to be negotiated between the Association and the Employer, according to the appropriate version of text specified in Appendix H. The letter of offer shall refer to this Agreement and provide a link to an electronic version of same.
-Letters of appointment from the Dean/Principal/University Librarian shall specify the stream, classification, rank, duration (where applicable), and initial salary of the appointment.
+Letters of appointment from the Dean/ Principal/University Librarian shall specify the stream, classification, rank, duration (where applicable), and initial salary of the appointment.

 12.28.2 The letter of offer of appointment for Post-Doctoral Visitors from the Dean/Principal or designate to the prospective appointee shall set out the nature of the position being offered and expectations of the position.
 The letter of offer shall refer to this Collective Agreement and provide a link to an electronic version of same.
 Letters of appointment from the Dean/Principal shall specify the duration, salary, and applicable benefits of the appointment.
+The letter of appointment shall also include or be accompanied by an Intellectual Property Agreement and a provision for confirmation that the PDV has had the opportunity to seek advice on intellectual property rights prior to signing the Intellectual Property Agreement.
 For further information, see Appendix A, Section F.